 In The Conjuring, from the lens of The Trojan Compartment, it is noticeable that the source of hauntings originated from the hidden cellar of the farmhouse.
 The cellar also displays the notion of controlled and uncontrolled repressed leakage.
 Disturbances that are channelled are viler compared to Congkak.
 Disturbances such as the emission of rancid smells, sleep paralysis, sudden low of temperature, psychokinesis, constant appearance of the witch’s or spiritual apparitions and finally possession may be discerned.
 The disturbances travelled from room to room, to identify the mother and possess her to murder the child.
 In this case, the witch specifically targets Caroline Perron and her daughters.
 Day by day, Caroline was slowly haunted and injured mentally and physically by the witch and this can be seen on the bruises on her body.

 Roger Perron: “Oh honey, you have another bruise here.
-Is that hurt?”
+Does that hurt?”

-Caroline Perron: “Its weird.”
+Caroline Perron: “It’s weird.”

 Roger Perron: “Oh honey do me a favour, go see a doctor for that.”